 The Short Term Disability (STD) plan is offered through Principal Financial Group, a third-party provider Effective July 1, 2009 you may be paid $300.00/week less taxes.
 STD is payable for up to 26 weeks after a 14 day wait period.

 Long Term Disability (LTD) picks up after STD ends, if you are still disabled.
 With terms and conditions met, LTD pays 60% of your salary.
 One year waiting period to participate.

-Group Life insurance ($50,000) and Accidential Death and Dismemberment insurance ($50,000) is provided at no cost to the employee.
-Principal Financial Groupl is the current plan carrier.
-See details in the CBA.
+Group Life insurance in the amount of $50,000.
+Accidential Death and Dismemberment insurance in the amount of $50,000.
+Principal Financial Group is the current plan carrier.

 The College offers a 403(b) Retirement Annunity (RA) plan administered by Teacher’s Insurance and Annuity Association/College Retirement Equities Fund (TIAA/CREF).
 There is a two year wait for participation eligibility.
 When enrolled in the plan, you will contribute 1% of your taxable gross earning (mandatory) with the College contributing 6%.
-Includes waiver of premium if you are totally disabled.
 The College also offers a Supplemental Retirement Annuity (SRA) plan also administered by TIAA/CREF.

 Flexible Benefits (Section 125 Reimbursement Program):

 You may elect salary reduction (pre-tax) for non-insured medical expenses and/or dependent care expense.

 This superb benefit is available, under certain guidelines, for employees and qualified dependents.
 See details in the CBA.